revsystems/jQuery-StickyFooter/README.md

 # Usage

-Requires [jQuery](http://jquery.com) and this plugin.
+jQuery-StickyFooter is inspired by [The Man In Blue's solution](http://www.themaninblue.com/writing/perspective/2005/08/29/).

-Inspired by The Man In Blue's solution: http://www.themaninblue.com/writing/perspective/2005/08/29/ I use most of his tricks, and try to make it more robust by using javascript.
+I use most of his tricks, and try to make it more robust by using javascript.

 The advantages of a JS implementation: